This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 Clients use the load balancer's IP address and port to connect to the load balancer.
 Client requests are directed to the proxy-only subnet in the same region as the client.
 The load balancer terminates clients requests and then opens new connections from the proxy-only subnet to your backends.
 Therefore, packets sent from the load balancer have source IP addresses from the proxy-only subnet.

 Depending on the backend service configuration, the protocol used by Envoy proxies to connect to your backends can be HTTP, HTTPS, or HTTP/2.
 If HTTP or HTTPS, the HTTP version is HTTP 1.1.
 HTTP keepalive is enabled by default, as specified in the HTTP 1.1 specification.
-The Envoy proxy uses a keepalive timeout of 600 seconds, and you cannot configure this.
-You can, however, configure the request/response timeout by setting the backend service timeout.
+The Envoy proxy sets both the client HTTP keepalive timeout and the backend keepalive timeout to a default value of 600 seconds each.
+You can update the client HTTP keepalive timeout but the backend keepalive timeout value is fixed.
+You can configure the request/response timeout by setting the backend service timeout.
 For more information, see timeouts and retries.

 Client communications with the load balancer